pascal-tech1/color-generator/README.md

 ![site preview](colorGenerator.jpg)

-You can see a live demo of the Stripe navigation bar clone [here](https://pascalprojects-color-generator.netlify.app).
+You can see a live demo of the the app at [here](https://pascalprojects-color-generator.netlify.app).

 ## Technologies Used